What is a work item?

 Read more about editing a project's details

-If you have admin permissions, you can configure issues, create new issue types, manage custom fields, and more.
+If you have admin permissions, you can configure work items, create new work types, manage custom fields, and more.

 Was this helpful?